Hangin’ With The Big Boys.

 Directed by Sam Raimi and starring Tobey Maguire, Willem Dafoe, James Franco, J.K.
 Simmons and Kirsten Dunst’s Tits.

 An exhilarating feature of this film was the web-swinging (non-existent in the soporific AMAZING SPIDER-MAN TV series, due to its technical difficulty).
 Movie technology has lent literal wings to stunts and visuals which were impossible in the days of Adam West running around a pier with a Wile E. Coyote bomb over his head, or Reb Brown decimating the legend of Captain America throughout that ineffectual doink of a movie.
 Truly this is the era to make films of “super” heroes, for only now can movie-makers convey a superiority that George Reeves could never achieve by lying on a table and being chroma-keyed onto a swishing skyscape.
 (And I’ve got two words for Nicholas Hammond scurrying up the side of a building: suspension cables.)
 Not only are the headrush web-swinging sequences in SPIDER-MAN technically seamless, thanks to legendary effects-man, John Dykstra, the athleticism displayed by the stuntmen and/or CGI composites is awe-inspiring.
 Aficionados may lament the CGI jerkiness to the man-spider’s swinging – but this nonhuman factor somehow only enhances the arachnoid element in this spider man.
-It’s a letdown, yes, knowing that Tobey is not even onscreen when Spider-man is barreling along, but it’s better than watching “crooks” with pencil-moustaches shooting at George Reeves with their hats on, while he poses arms-akimbo-legs-apart, then crushes their guns like the movie-clay models they are (“one-trick-pony” in the dictionary, there’s a picture of George Reeves as Superman.
-Bullets bounce offa him, yet ever wonder why he ducks when they throw their guns at him?).
+It’s a letdown, yes, knowing that Tobey is not even onscreen when Spider-Man is barreling along, but it’s better than watching “crooks” with pencil-mustaches shooting at George Reeves with their hats on, while he poses arms-akimbo-legs-apart, then crushes their guns like the movie-clay models they are.
+(Bullets bounce offa him, yet ever wonder why he ducks when they throw their guns at him?)

 Comic artists put Spidey through rigorous contortions on the far side of yoga, his slim figure complying to action lines which would seem impossible to emulate in reality – but here, in three dimensions, motoring, rollercoastering, was this amazing spider-man in bodyswerving full-motion – momentum, inertia, gravity accounted for, swinging in free-fall, pushing off walls with running feet, loosing another web-cable to follow another violent arc – and assuming all those positions that you thought only a Baywatch bim and three tubes of lubricant could force you to achieve.